Goldy61/Amazon/README.md

 # Multi-Vendor E-Commerce Platform

-A comprehensive e-commerce platform similar to Amazon/Flipkart where multiple vendors can sell their products.
+A comprehensive e-commerce platform similar to Amazon/Flipkart where multiple vendors can sell their products with complete email notification system.

 ## 🚀 Features